Online education: The foundations of online teaching Quiz Answers

 Q1.
 What is one of the limitations of the TPACK model that the instructor points out?

-• That it doesn’t provide any guidance on how to effectively design learning tasks.
+• It doesn’t provide any guidance on how to design learning tasks.

-• It is only applicable to a certain type of disciplines or context.
+• It is only applicable to a certain type of discipline or context.

 • It does not give you the freedom to design your learning task as you like.